lemniscus/osdi-client/README.md

 Mapper classes map ("translate") [RemoteObjects](#remote-object) into [LocalObjects](#local-object) and vice versa.

-Mappers are necessary because data is almost always named and/or structured differently in Civi and AN.
-For example, when the built-in `Person` Mapper maps a `Person` LocalObject to a `Person` RemoteObject, it puts the Civi `first_name` field into the AN `given_name` field.
-A few other fields, similarly, can be copied from Civi to AN without any modification except the field name.
-But for some fields, the `Person` Mapper must transform a field's data from the Civi format to the AN format, as in the case of the `preferred_language` field in Civi, which uses a 5-character code, and the `languages_spoken` field in AN, which uses a 2-character code.
+Mappers are necessary because data is almost always named and/or structured differently in Civi and Action Network.
+For example, when the built-in `Person` Mapper maps a `Person` LocalObject to a `Person` RemoteObject, it puts the Civi `first_name` field into the Action Network `given_name` field.
+A few other fields, similarly, can be copied from Civi to Action Network without any modification except the field name.
+But for some fields, the `Person` Mapper must transform a field's data from the Civi format to the Action Network format, as in the case of the `preferred_language` field in Civi, which uses a 5-character code, and the `languages_spoken` field in Action Network, which uses a 2-character code.

-Some field mappings even require a bit of business logic: for example, the `Person` Mapper considers *both* the Civi `is_opt_out` field *and* the `do_not_email` field to determine whether an AN Person should be "subscribed" or "unsubscribed" to the mailing list.
+Some field mappings even require a bit of business logic: for example, the `Person` Mapper considers *both* the Civi `is_opt_out` field *and* the `do_not_email` field to determine whether an Action Network Person should be "subscribed" or "unsubscribed" to the mailing list.

-Some AN entities don't have exact analogs in Civi, and vice versa.
+Some Action Network entities don't have exact analogs in Civi, and vice versa.
 In these cases a Mapper class codifies how to represent an entity from one system on the other.
-For example, the built-in `Outreach` Mapper turns AN [Outreaches](https://actionnetwork.org/docs/v2/outreaches) into Civi Activities.
+For example, the built-in `Outreach` Mapper turns Action Network [Outreaches](https://actionnetwork.org/docs/v2/outreaches) into Civi Activities.
 It is also an example of a Mapper that only works in one direction.

 Mappers normally **do not** persist any changes; they return changed but unsaved objects to the consumer (normally a [SingleSyncer](#single-syncer)).